SlackmasterFelipeCafe/DataManagementPlan-GAS/README.md

 Google sheet functions that assighn edit URLs and response IDs to data

 - **assignEditUrlsDMP_Responses**; function that assigns edit Google Form response URLs to worksheet

+## DMP-CreateDMPFromTemplate:
+Google sheet functions used to create a DMP using a Google Doc Template and data from a Google Sheet

+- **CreateDMP**; function that assighns values to the Google doc template
+- **appendToDoc**; function that calls append element function
+- **appendElementToDoc**; function that appends child objects to document parent object